What Is Klonopin Detox?

 The Process of Klonopin Detox

 Detoxing from Klonopin generally requires assistance from a physician who will develop a tapering-off schedule to slowly wean the body off the drug.
-Tapering off Klonopin involves progressively reducing the dose over the course of a few weeks or month until use eventually stops completely.
-The dose is usually cut down by 10% to 25% every 1-2 weeks until the person is completely weaned off the medication.
+Tapering off Klonopin involves progressively reducing the dose over the course of 1 – 3 weeks until use eventually stops completely.
+The dose is usually cut down every day or every other day until the person is completely weaned off the medication.
 This slow taper will allow time for the body to regulate brain chemistry as the Benzodiazepine drug gradually leaves the system.
-Quitting Klonopin “cold turkey” or abruptly stopping use is never recommended, as once physical dependence has developed, discontinuation will be accompanied by symptoms of withdrawal.
+Quitting Klonopin “cold turkey” or abruptly stopping use is never recommended, as once physical or psychological dependence has developed, discontinuation will be accompanied by symptoms of withdrawal.
 Sudden withdrawal from Klonopin produces a stronger set of symptoms and rebound anxiety than weaning use.
-Tapering off the medication allows for a user’s dependence to slowly decrease and, in turn, lessens the extremity of withdrawal.
+Tapering off the medication allows for a user’s dependence to slowly decrease and, in turn, lessens the extremity of withdrawal, reduces the risk of dangerous complications like seizures, and actually speeds up the withdrawal process.

 Klonopin Withdrawal Symptoms

 People who are dependent on Klonopin and stop using the drug are likely to experience withdrawal symptoms, which can range from mild to severe and last for up to 4 weeks.
-The severity of withdrawal depends on a number of factors, including an individual’s dependency on the drug, timeframe of use, and psychological state.
+The severity of withdrawal depends on a number of factors, including an individual’s dependency on the drug, timeframe of use, how they used the drug, whether they abused other drugs with Klonopin, and psychological state.

 Symptoms of Klonopin withdrawal include: